shtrausslearning/bioinformatics-notebooks/Transcription Factor Binding Location Prediction/README.md

 ### Binding Site Location Prediction Model
 - Binary classification problem, aiming to predict transcription factor binding sides in the DNA
-- Problem is treated as a binary classification problem
 - <code>baseline model</code> - DNA sequence model uses feature matrix constructed from OHE of the four bases in each segment sequence
 - <code>accessibility model</code> - Accessibility of each dna segment added to the baseline feature matrix